Alpbach in Motion

 - It includes the participation, catering during the summit and free access to the Alpbach Economic Symposium.

-- Cost for travel and accommodation are excluded, but we offer room booking services.
+- Cost for travel and accommodation are excluded, but we offer room booking services for accepted participants.

 - We offer a limited number of scholarships for young leaders from cultural institutions or social service providers.
 The scholarship waives the fees for Alpbach in Motion and grants free access to the Economic Symposium.
 It does not include travel and board and lodging.
 Let us know in your application why you feel you are eligible for a scholarship.